mickeybeurskens/django-docker-template/README.md

 # Django Docker Template
-A template to quickly start developing with Django and Docker.
+:fire: A template to quickly start developing with Django and Docker :fire:

-## Getting Started
+## Getting Started :zap:
 Run the following commands to get started
 ```bash
 # Install the project using poetry